nazmulidris/developerlife.com/_posts/2022-02-24-rust-non-binary-tree.md

 interior mutability, sharing ownership, weak and strong references, custom traits for polymorphic behavior, are covered in this article.

+> For more information on general Rust type system design (functional approach rather than
+> object oriented), please take a look at this [paper](https://arxiv.org/pdf/2307.07069.pdf)
+> by Will Crichton demonstrating Typed Design Patterns with Rust.

 A non-binary tree is a data structure that can be used to represent a tree of nodes similar to DOM, or Virtual DOM (React).
 Each node in the tree has a value and a list of children.
 It also has a parent.
 The first implementation that we will do is going to be a naive approach, that will get us